The Firm (2009 film): Plot

 Dom goes to the Lord Nelson to meet up with the boys.
 Soon after arriving, he is harshly ridiculed in front of everyone by a drunken Trigger for wearing the same tracksuit as Bex.
-Feeling forlorn, Dom leaves the pub and doesn't to go the game.
+Feeling forlorn, Dom leaves the pub and doesn't go to the game.
 Bex then visits him at work the next day and tells him to stand up for himself, and invites him to a night club.
 Dom also gets invited to Crystal Palace on the weekend, but the firm end up going to Millwall to launch a surprise attack on the Millwall firm instead.
 Millwall fights back with weapons and largely outnumbers them.
 As a result, the surprise attack fails and they suffer a humiliating defeat.
 Bex, along with Dom and some other members of the West Ham firm, go back later and ambush a Millwall fan as he leaves the pub, beating him half to death with lead pipes.
 They return home only to find that their cars have been smashed up.
 A calling card has been placed on Bex's car saying "Congratulations, you have just met the Yeti" (the Yeti is a nickname for the Millwall firm leader).

 Some of the firm express that they are not happy with Bex's reckless leadership in refusing to back down over the feud with the Yeti, and are ultimately forced by Bex to leave the firm.
 When Bex brings a bag full of blunt weapons to the Lord Nelson in preparation for a revenge attack on the Yeti and his firm, Dom expresses his concerns as well.
 Bex reacts angrily, bullying and threatening Dom and telling him that he has no choice but to stay with the firm.
 They go from the Lord Nelson to London Bridge station and ambush the rival firm.
 Dom looks on as Bex overpowers the Yeti and kicks him savagely in the head and body repeatedly as he lies on the floor.
 As Bex walks away, the Yeti pulls a flick knife out of his sock and stabs Bex in the stomach.
 Off-screen, Bex eventually succumbs to the wound.

 That night, the police are seen arriving at Bex's house.
 His wife answers the door angrily with the baby in her arms.
 From the police's silence, she knows Bex has been killed and tearfully goes into denial.